caketi/logseq/pages/css-tips.md

 :background_color: #264c9b
 :END:

 You can create a box that showing the entire text when a user hovers over the box.

-It's handy and simple
-Rocket))
 ##
 ##
 ##